 (3) Any prior experience in writing and publishing fiction.
 This workshop is open to beginners.
 If you have only just begun writing, please briefly describe any unpublished fiction writing experience you have.

 (4) An explicit acknowledgment that if you are accepted for this workshop, you commit to sending us a writing sample of max.
 5000 words (either a short story, or a piece of a longer work that makes sense on its own) at least two months in advance of the workshop.
 This sample will be read by experts and a peer group (a subset of the other workshop participants).

 Because this is a small-scale, in-person workshop, we anticipate accepting at most 20-24 participants.

 Please send your application materials as a single PDF to deeptimemorality AT gmail.com by March 15 2022.
 Decisions will be made by April 10 2022.

 If accepted, we require your full writing sample by May 1 2022.

-*To make this a better and safer experience for everyone, we require proof of vaccination against Covid-19 for any accepted participant.
+*To be in line with Saint Louis University's guidelines for external events we require proof of full vaccination against Covid-19 for any accepted participant.
 This will be a requirement of acceptance of your application (this could be a photo of the vaccination card or a QR code or other electronic evidence).
 In the very rare circumstance that you are medically unable to be vaccinated, we require you to submit medical documentation to this effect, and a negative Covid-test done 48 hours or less before the start of the conference.